Article Text

 DRY ROT Given as the Cause for a Bank Failure at Flushing, Ohio.
 Washington, November 5.-The comptroller of the currency has ordered the First National Bank of FlushIng, Ohio. to close its doors.
 Bank Examiner J. W. De Lay has been appointed temporary receiver.
 Dry rot is said to have caused the failure.
 Flushing, Ohio, November 5.-The First National Bank of this place posted notices to-day that it would receive DO more deposits, as it had been decided to quit business and go into liquidation.
 It is understood that the bank has been weak for some time.

-Closed Its Doors WASHINGTON, Nov.
-5.-The Comptroller of the Currency has ordered the First National Bank of Flushing Ohio, to close its doors.
+Ohio Bank Failure.
+WASHINGTON, Nov. -The Controller of the Currency has ordered the First National Bank of Flushing, Ohio, to close its doors.
 Bank Examiner J. W. Delay has been appointed temporary receiver.
+Dry rot is said to have caused the fallure

 CHARGED TO DRY ROT.
 Flushing, O., National Bank Ordered to Close Its Doors Washington, Nov. -The comptroller of the currency has ordered the First National bank of Flushing, O., to close its doors.
 Bank Examiner J. W. Delay has been appointed temporary receiver.
 Dry rot is said to have caused the failure.